Economy of Mexico: Income inequality

-The GDP per capita of Mexican States in USD, 2012.
+The GDP per capita of Mexican states in USD, 2012.

 A single person in Mexico, Carlos Slim, has a net worth equal to six percent of GDP.
-Additionally, only ten percent of Mexicans represent 25% of Mexican GDP.
+Additionally, only 10% of Mexicans account for 25% of Mexican GDP.
 A smaller group, 3.5%, represent 12.5% of Mexican GDP.

-According to the OECD, Mexico is the country with the second highest degree of economic disparity between the extremely poor and extremely rich, after Chile – although this gap has been diminishing over the last decade.
-The bottom ten percent of the income rung disposes 1.36% of the country's resources, whereas the upper 10% dispose of almost 36%.
-OECD also notes that Mexico's budgeted expenses for poverty alleviation and social development are only about a third of the OECD average – in absolute and relative numbers.
+According to the OECD, Mexico has the second-highest degree of economic disparity between the extremely poor and extremely rich, after Chile – although this gap has been diminishing over the last decade.
+The bottom 10% of the income distribution accounts for 1.36% of the country's resources, whereas the top 10% accounts for almost 36%.
+OECD also notes that Mexico's budgeted expenses for poverty alleviation and social development are only about a third of the OECD average, both in absolute and relative terms.
 According to the World Bank 2004, 17.6% of Mexico's population lived in extreme poverty, while 21% lived in moderate poverty.

 Remittances

 Mexico was the fourth-largest receiver of remittances in the world in 2017.
 Remittances, or contributions sent by Mexicans living abroad, mostly in the United States, to their families at home in Mexico comprised $28.5 billion in 2017.
 In 2015, remittances overtook oil to become the single largest foreign source of income for Mexico, larger than any other sector.

 The growth of remittances has more than doubled since 1997.
 Recorded remittance transactions exceeded 41 million in 2003, of which 86 percent were made by electronic transfer.

 The Mexican government, cognizant of the needs of migrant workers, began issuing an upgraded version of the Matrícula Consular de Alta Seguridad (MACS, High Security Consular Identification), an identity document issued at Mexican consulates abroad.
 This document is now accepted as a valid identity card in 32 US states, as well as thousands of police agencies, hundreds of cities and counties, and banking institutions.

 The main states receiving remittances in 2014 were Michoacán, Guanajuato, Jalisco, the State of Mexico and Puebla, which jointly captured 45% of total remittances in that year.
 Several state governments, with the support of the federal government, have implemented programs to use part of the remittances to finance public works.
-This program, called Dos por Uno (Two for everyone), is designed so that for each peso contributed by migrants from their remittances, the state, and the federal governments will invest two pesos in building infrastructure at their home communities.
+This program, called Dos por Uno (Two for everyone), is designed so that for each peso contributed by migrants through remittances, the state and federal governments will invest two pesos in infrastructure in their home communities.